havrak/DotFiles/README.md

-# GNU/LINUX Dotfiles
+# Personal linux Dotfiles

-Collection of dotfiles I run on my Arch Linux Systems.
-I've run bspwm for years, but due to long standing bugs - floating windows spawning behind tiled windows and other have recently moved to hyprland over at wayland.
-However the desktop is designed to look and be controlled roughly the same.
-Main exception is that behavior relying on the binary tree structure of bspwm just doesn't and cannot work on hyprland.
+In this repo is a collection of dotfiles I run on my linux systems.
+For years I've been an bspwm user however due to long standing bugs - especially one when floating windows would fall behind tiled ones I've switched to hyprland, where I've copied my bspwm workflow essentially 1:1.
+Screenshot is from my bspwm days, but I've styled wayland to look exactly the same

-As for neovim I've recently moved to relying on vim's own lsp integration instead of CoC.
+ I would especially point out hyp-screen-chooser script which is helps me managed two monitors - one laptop one and one secondary with ease.
+As opposed to standard hyprland's anarchic behavior, workspaces now are tied to their respective monitors and waybar shows all workspaces available to that monitor.

+Aside from window manager configuration here's also my neovim config.
+It's nothing special, optimized for my needs of writing LaTeX documents and C++, C, nodejs development.

 # Contains
 - [nvim](.config/nvim//)